2017 Submission Guidelines

 B. To inform authors of entered books that if chosen for the shortlist they must be present at the Center for Fiction’s Annual Benefit and Awards Dinner in New York City and The First Novel Fête, both held in December.
 Travel and accommodations for each shortlisted author will not be covered by The Center for Fiction.

-D. All shortlisted writers agree to be interviewed for the Center’s website in audio and/or print formats.
+D. All shortlisted writers agree to be interviewed for the Center’s website or podcast in audio and/or print formats.
 The shortlisted writers also agree that the interview may be used in an anthology of first novel finalist interviews.